 As you can see, you can save big bucks every year if you’re willing to be flexible enough to switch your business to a different company every now and then.

-By the way, you won’t always need to wait until your current contract is up because some companies will buy out your current contract (up to a certain amount).
+By the way, you won’t always need to wait until your current contract is up because some companies will buy out your current contract (up to a certain dollar amount).

-To finish up on a related but slightly different note, here’s a fantastic short video that explains how grocery stores play on your emotions and human nature to maximize the profits they squeeze out of your pocketbook.
+Now, to finish up on a related but slightly different note, here’s a fantastic short video that explains how grocery stores play on your emotions and human nature to maximize the profits they squeeze out of your pocketbook.

 Note: As always, you can watch the video at full screen by clicking the “square” icon in the lower right-hand corner of the video.